 Another important feature is the ability to clean data by checking for null values within the data set.
 It is difficult to work with data that has not been cleaned; unintentional null values within data sets can skew your results or make the results difficult to analyze.
-Pandas addresses this concern by identifying pieces of data that might be missing, incomplete, or otherwise incorrect so that you can get the most accurate results from your analysis.
+Pandas address this concern by identifying pieces of data that might be missing, incomplete, or otherwise incorrect so that you can get the most accurate results from your analysis.

 Matplotlib is another popular library that allows data scientists to visualize data.
 Data visualization is a crucial step in making data accessible.
-It allows you to identify outliers and patterns quickly, while making data interpretation easier overall.
-Research shows that people in general are very receptive to visual representations of data, making Matplotlib an invaluable resource in data science.
+It allows you to identify outliers and patterns quickly while making data interpretation easier overall.
+Research shows that people, in general, are very receptive to visual representations of data, making Matplotlib an invaluable resource in data science.

 Matplotlib is free, easy to install, and has robust features.
 Data can be rendered as a histogram, a pie chart, a line graph, a box plot, and so on.
 There are enough features to satisfy advanced users, but even entry-level users can create powerful visualizations of data.

 Consider an enormous data set that encompasses countless data points over a long period of time.
-While this data can be displayed in an array or in another numerical format, it would take awhile to read and analyze.
+While this data can be displayed in an array or in another numerical format, it would take a while to read and analyze.
 There is a potential for human error when manually reading and interpreting massive lists of data.
 Naturally, human error is something that data scientists try to avoid.